 Scarlet Spider (Ben Reilly) is a clone of the original Spider-Man, Peter Parker.
 As his clone, he can do pretty much anything Peter can.
 He was created by the supervillain known as the Jackal as a way to compete and beat Peter in battle.
 Fortunately, things didn’t go Jackal’s way, and rather than fighting Peter, he aligned himself with him.

 His rise to infamy came during the much-maligned Clone Saga story.
 After Peter Parker gave up being Spider-Man, Ben took up the role of Spider-Man.
 His time, however, was short-lived.
-During an encounter with the Green Goblin, Ben sacrificed himself so that Peter Parker would live and once again become Spider-Man.
+During an encounter with the Green Goblin, Ben sacrificed himself so that Peter Parker would live and become Spider-Man again.

 Scarlet Spider is easily one of the most divisive “spiders” in history.
-However, no matter what you think of him, Scarlet Spider is one of the most recognizable Spider-Man’s ever created…and he’s one of the few clones in comic books with any sort of longevity.
+However, no matter what you think of him, Scarlet Spider is one of the most recognizable Spider-Men ever created…and he’s one of the few comic book clones with longevity.

-Bizarro is a Superman clone who has been gifted with intelligence that rivals a snail.
-Unfortunately, to go along with it, he’s also been given some of Superman’s memories and most of his power.
+Bizarro is a Superman variant who has been gifted with intelligence that rivals a snail.
+Unfortunately, he’s also been given some of Superman’s memories and most of his power to go along with them.
 This means that he has superhuman strength, endurance, speed, and stamina.
-In addition, he can fly, has the ability to heal, is invulnerable, can shoot heat rays from his eyes, and possesses heat and vacuum breath.
+In addition, he can fly, can heal, be invulnerable, shoot heat rays from his eyes, and possess heat and vacuum breath.

 Because he has both the memories and powers of Superman, he spends his time trying to be Superman.
 While it would be amazing to have two Supermen, Bizarro doesn’t quite have what it takes upstairs.
 Nonetheless, he is one of my powerful clones in comic books and deserves to be here.